mozilla/data-docs/src/datasets/search/client_ltv/intro.md

 LTV is broken down by engine, so the LTV for a user who searches on multiple engines must be interpreted in context. **LTV is only available for Google and Bing on Firefox Desktop** at this time.

 We **do** have the ability to calculate a dollar value per user, however the (unnormalized) table is restricted to those with proper revenue access.
-For more information, please reach out to :frank (frank@mozilla.com).
+For more information, please ask in #data-help on Slack.